cmunwong/BGS-Engineering-Analytics/README.md

 ### Steps:
 1. Data Cleaning: *Replace the missing numerial data with the column average and the missing categorial data with "Missing" category.*
-2. Data Transformation: *Transform all categorial data into interger.*
+2. Data Transformation: *Transform all categorial data into integer.*
 3. Data Modeling: *Split the traning dateset in two, 80% for model training and 20% for model evaluation.*

    *Build and fit the Machine Learning Models:*